rvlieshout/BehaviorLibrary/README.md

 	BehaviorAction animate = new BehaviorAction(updateAnimation);

 	//setup an initilization branch
-	ParallelSequence initialize = new ParallelSequence(initPathfinder, calcPath);
+	Sequence initialize = new Sequence(initPathfinder, calcPath);

-	//if the target has moved, reset and calculate a new path ParallelSelector ifMovedCreateNewPath = new ParallelSelector(new Inverter(targetMoved), new Inverter(reset), calcPath);
+	//if the target has moved, reset and calculate a new path Selector ifMovedCreateNewPath = new Selector(new Inverter(targetMoved), new Inverter(reset), calcPath);
-	ParallelSelector ifPathFoundGetPath = new ParallelSelector(new Inverter(pathFound), getPath);
+	Selector ifPathFoundGetPath = new Selector(new Inverter(pathFound), getPath);
-	ParallelSelector ifPathNewUseIt = new ParallelSelector(new Inverter(isNewPath), setPath);
+	Selector ifPathNewUseIt = new Selector(new Inverter(isNewPath), setPath);
-	ParallelSelector ifReachedCellGetNext = new ParallelSelector(new Inverter(reachedCell), getNextCell);
+	Selector ifReachedCellGetNext = new Selector(new Inverter(reachedCell), getNextCell);
-	ParallelSelector ifNotReachedTargetMoveTowardsCell = new ParallelSelector(reachedTarget, moveToCell);
+	Selector ifNotReachedTargetMoveTowardsCell = new Selector(reachedTarget, moveToCell);

-	//follow target so long as you're not too close and then animate ParallelSequence follow = new ParallelSequence(new Inverter(tooClose), updatePosition, ifMovedCreateNewPath, ifPathFoundGetPath, ifPathIsNewUseIt, ifReachedCellGetNext, ifNotReachedTargetMoveTowardsCell, animate);
+	//follow target so long as you're not too close and then animate Sequence follow = new Sequence(new Inverter(tooClose), updatePosition, ifMovedCreateNewPath, ifPathFoundGetPath, ifPathIsNewUseIt, ifReachedCellGetNext, ifNotReachedTargetMoveTowardsCell, animate);

-	//setup root node, choose initialization phase or pathing/movement phase RootSelector root = new RootSelector(switchBehaviors, initialize, follow);
+	//setup root node, choose initialization phase or pathing/movement phase IndexSelector root = new IndexSelector(switchBehaviors, initialize, follow);

 	//set a reference to the root
 	Behavior behavior = new Behavior(root);